spideron/check42/docs/checks/basic.md

 ### Public S3 Buckets

 **Purpose**: Check if there are any S3 buckets with public access to the internet.
-If any bucket has public accees, the subscriber will be notify about them and the reason it found to make them public. https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html
+If any bucket has public access, the subscriber will be notified about them and the reason it found to make them public. https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html
 **Implemented in version**: 1.0
 **Config**: